Everything You Need to Know

 The International Brotherhood of Electrical Workers (IBEW) and National Electrical Association (NECA), form the Electrical Training Alliance (previously known as the National Joint Apprenticeship and Training Committee – NJATC, aka IBEW Aptitude Test and Electrical Aptitude Test), whose mission is to help electrical apprentices receive up-to-date training initiatives for the electrical construction industry.
 The Alliance administers the Electrical Training Alliance Aptitude Test (aka NJATC Aptitude Test) – a timed test that aims to help candidates who want to become licensed electricians and certified technicians.
 These tests are approved by both the IBEW and NECA electrical apprenticeship programs.
 They have been developed specifically to assist in the selection of apprentices for the respective apprenticeship programs.

-The IBEW Aptitude Test has two sections: (1) algebra (2) reading comprehension.
+The IBEW Aptitude Test has two sections: (1) algebra & functions (2) reading comprehension.
 A score of 4 is required to get to the interview round.
 There is no need to memorize formulas or factual material in order to do well on the test, and previous knowledge of electrical work is not required.

 The test has two sections: (1) algebra and functions (2) reading comprehension.
 Candidates should plan on spending approximately 3 hours at the test center.
 To proceed to the next step, applicants must receive a minimum score of 4 out of 9.